openstack/kolla-ansible/doc/source/reference/storage/external-ceph-guide.rst

 * Existing credentials in Ceph for OpenStack services to connect to Ceph (Glance, Cinder, Nova, Gnocchi, Manila)

+Refer to http://docs.ceph.com/docs/master/rbd/rbd-openstack/ for details on creating the pool and keyrings with appropriate permissions for each service.

 Enabling External Ceph
 ~~~~~~~~~~~~~~~~~~~~~~